 Each built circle of stones had been used for several hundred years and then filled in to be replaced by another one (Burns 2017).
 In total, the builders of Göbekli Tepe constructed twenty such circles – temples, which were different in size (Ibid.).
 Schmid claims that “it was a part of the program to erect such a circle to use it for some time but later to backfill it completely” (Conrad 2012).
 Hence the modern appearance of the site, which looks like a mount (Ibid.).
 It was because eventually all these mounds with covered temples became one big hill (Ibid.).

-The author, Andrew Collins, proposes an alternative, yet controversial, theory, according to which the builders constructed the successive temples for astronomical purposes (Burns 2017).
+An author, Andrew Collins, proposes an alternative, yet controversial, theory, according to which the builders constructed the successive temples for astronomical purposes (Burns 2017).
 Namely, the reason of the multiple rebuilding of the site would be to follow a particular celestial body (Ibid.).

-Archaeoastronomy survey has shown that 11 500 years ago, the twin central pillars of the most impressive of so far unearthed circles, the enclosure D, faced the Denab in the sky, which is the brightest star in the constellation of Cygnus (Burns 2017).
+Archaeoastronomy survey has shown that 11 500 years ago, the twin central pillars of the most impressive of so far unearthed circles, the Enclosure D, faced the Denab in the sky, which is the brightest star in the constellation of Cygnus (Burns 2017).
 When the alignments of other twin pillars of Göbekli Tepe were studied in reference to the same star, it turned out that the Stone Age builders apparently kept following the Denab by building successive enclosures as the star slowly moved along the local horizon (Ibid.).
 Hence the twin pillars within successive enclosures were deliberately aligned according to the star that the people of Göbekli Tepe were observing (Ibid.).
 As in the process of Precession, the position of stars change overtime in the sky, the builders also had to re-align their temple periodically, each several hundred years (Ibid.).

 The downfall of the temple

-After Dr Rose, the reason why the site ultimately disappeared may be possibly explained by the appearance of a sanctuary within the now flooded archaeological site of Nevalı Çori, which was situated around thirty kilometres away from Göbekli Tepe (Conrad 2012).
+After Dr. Rose, the reason why the site ultimately disappeared may be possibly explained by the appearance of a sanctuary within the now flooded archaeological site of Nevalı Çori, which was situated around thirty kilometres away from Göbekli Tepe (Conrad 2012).
 It was a Stone-Age village with a small temple from around 8 000 BC.
 (Ibid.).
 A small square enclosure had similar architectural elements as Göbekli Tepe: thirteen stone pillars in its walls and two faceless monoliths in its centre, with arms and hands carved on (Ibid.).
 In this context, it is a smaller and localized version of the Stone Age cathedral at Göbekli Tepe, looking more like a village church (Ibid.).
-Dr Rose says that sacred spaces showing up at that time coincided with the downfall of the Göbekli Tepe so local communities had started to build their own sacred spaces, when the central temple stared losing its importance (Ibid.).
+Dr. Rose says that sacred spaces showing up at that time coincided with the downfall of the Göbekli Tepe so local communities had started to build their own sacred spaces, when the central temple stared losing its importance (Ibid.).

 Another explanation of the abandonment of the site is that the descendants of Göbekli Tepe builders were no longer hunter-gatherers (Conrad 2012).
 They were farmers and they did not follow the religion of their ancestors per se but rather the ideas it represented (Ibid.).
 Their traces can be found at the archaeological site of Çatalhöyük (Turkey) – which is said to be one of the oldest cities, developed between 8 000 and 7 000 BC.
 (Ibid.).
 In a restored house of Çatalhöyük, there are the bull heads sticking out of the wall as much as zoomorphic representations carved on the pillars of Göbekli Tepe (Ibid.).
 Bulls must have meant large, scary and killing beasts for the society of Çatalhöyük (Ibid.).
 Bringing that animal power and violence inside the house was probably an attempt to tam it and to domesticate (Ibid.).
 It could be also a celebration of the animal’s strength or the hunt and prowess of the individuals (Ibid.).
 On the other side, the respect the Stone Age people had for wild and powerful beasts also hid their desire to conquer them (Ibid.).
 Accordingly, it seems that spiritual and physical story of Göbekli Tepe was spread far and wide (Ibid.).